British African-Caribbean people: Cuisine

-The earliest Caribbean immigrants to post-war Britain found differences in diet and availability of food an uncomfortable challenge.
+The earliest Caribbean immigrants to post-war Britain found differences in diet and availability of food an uncomfortable challenge. and many people longed for a "taste of home".
 In later years, as the community developed and food imports became more accessible to all, grocers specialising in Caribbean produce opened in British high streets.
-Caribbean restaurants can now also be found in most areas of Britain where West Indian communities reside, serving traditional Caribbean dishes such as curried goat, fried dumplings, ackee and salt fish (the national dish of Jamaica), Pelau (the national dish of Trinidad and Tobago), Cou-Cou and Flying Fish (the national dish of Barbados), Pudding and Souse, as well as Fish Cakes from Barbados, the spices known as "jerk," and the traditional Sunday West Indian meal of rice and peas.
+Caribbean restaurants can now also be found in most areas of Britain where West Indian communities reside, serving traditional Caribbean dishes such as curried goat, fried dumplings, ackee and salt fish (the national dish of Jamaica), Pelau (the national dish of Trinidad and Tobago), Cou-Cou and Flying Fish (the national dish of Barbados), Pudding and Souse, as well as Fish Cakes from Barbados, the spices known as "jerk", and the traditional Sunday West Indian meal of rice and peas.

 The best-known Caribbean food brands in the UK are Jamaican Sun, Tropical Sun, Dunn's River and Grace.
 In March 2007, Grace foods bought ENCO Products, owners of the Dunn's River Brand, as well as Nurishment, and the Encona Sauce Range.
-Tropical Sun products have been widely available in the UK for over two decades and there is a sister brand, Jamaica Sun, with products sourced exclusively from Jamaica.
+Tropical Sun products have been widely available in the UK for more than two decades and there is a sister brand, Jamaica Sun, with products sourced exclusively from Jamaica.
 The most popular brands can now often be found in the large supermarkets; although the full range continues to be offered only by the local ethnic stores, the interest by the mainstream supermarkets reflects the wider population's interest in ethnic and more lately Afro-Caribbean foods.
 Caribbean food topped a (2015) list of the types of cuisine British diners would like to see more of on menus.

 According to a report by the Caribbean Export Development Agency (Caribbean Export), the number of Caribbean restaurants in the UK tripled in the 12 months leading up to August 2019.